gertingold/tools4scicomp/manuscript/git.rst

    Aborting

-We could force Git to change branches by means of the option ``-f`` but probably it is a better idea to follow Git's advice and commit or stash the changes.
+We could force Git to change branches by means of the option ``-f`` but probably it is a better idea to follow the advice given by Git and to commit or stash the changes.
 We know about committing but what does stashing mean?
 The idea is to pack away the uncommitted changes so that they can be retrieved when we return to the ``dev`` branch::